HotPocketHPE/mhguide/README.md

 ### Elemental Hitzones

-This also works similarly to raw hitzones, with a few differences.
+This works similarly to raw hitzones, with a few differences.

 Bad raw hitzones are often good elemental hitzones, while good raw hitzones can be either good or bad elemental hitzones, depending on the monster.
 If you need to break a hard part, element can be very effective.